 In February 2022, consistent with our objective to help successfully meet global energy demand, we set new aggressive near- (2022), medium- (2025) and long-term (2030) goals for critical environmental performance metrics, including our methane intensity, GHG intensity and annual gas capture (flaring intensity).
 These objectives are intended to drive strong environmental performance, promote external transparency and accountability, and enhance internal alignment and employee innovation.

-The Climate Change section of our Sustainability Report is consistent with the format recommended by the Task Force on Climate-related Financial Disclosures (TCFD).
+The following Climate Change subsection of our Sustainability Report is aligned with the Task Force on Climate-related Financial Disclosures (TCFD).

 The board has ultimate responsibility for risk management, and their decision-making takes climate-related risks into account.
-In 2019, we added climate change risk oversight to the charter of the Health, Environmental, Safety and Corporate Responsibility (HES&CR) committee of the board of directors to highlight how seriously we approach robust understanding and evaluation of climate risk.
+In 2019, we added climate change risk oversight to the charter of the Health, Environmental, Safety and Corporate Responsibility (HES&CR) committee of the board of directors to highlight our commitment and how seriously we approach a robust understanding and evaluation of climate risk.
 This committee meets at least twice per year to understand and monitor climate-related trends, issues, legislation, policies, practices and concerns, including performance against our stated emissions reduction objectives.

-We use the ERM process to identify and manage the most significant risks facing the company, with the goals of facilitating risk oversight by the board, ensuring enterprise risks are managed effectively and ensuring accountability for risk management.
-Internal risk assessors present enterprise risk management (ERM) process outcomes related to climate risk to the HES&CR, Audit and Finance committees to inform the board’s oversight responsibilities.
+We use the ERM process to identify and manage the most significant risks facing the company, with the goals of facilitating risk oversight by the board, managing enterprise risks and ensuring accountability for risk management.
+Internal risk assessors present ERM process outcomes related to climate risk to the HES&CR, and Audit and Finance committees to inform the board’s oversight responsibilities.

 Through our ERM process, our board and management examine a wide range of strategic, reputational, operational and financial risks that could impact the company.
 The primary potential climate-related risks identified through the ERM process are: